mostjs/core/docs/api.rst

 Note also that ``mergeConcurrently(Infinity, stream)`` is equivalent to ``join(stream)``.

-To control concurrency, ``mergeConcurrently`` must maintain an internal queue of newly arrived :ref:`Stream`s.
-If new :ref:`Stream`s arrive faster than the concurrency level allows them to be merged, the internal queue will grow infinitely.
+To control concurrency, ``mergeConcurrently`` must maintain an internal queue of newly arrived :ref:`Streams <Stream>`.
+If new :ref:`Streams <Stream>` arrive faster than the concurrency level allows them to be merged, the internal queue will grow infinitely.

 .. _mergeMapConcurrently: